TKD SOURCE

 · Provide police with a recent photograph.

-your child.
-If you think your child has run away, keep in mind that
+at hand, locating your child.
+If you think your child has run away, keep in mind that many children return

 necessary.
 But just in case your child might disappear: